renebeltranr/renebeltranr/README.md

 [Collabor8](http://collabor8.me)
 A place for musicians from all over the world to collaborate and create music online. <br/>
 [findle](http://findle.live)
-A fun daily game!
+A fun daily game.
 Guess the prompt of a series of AI generated images and mint your unique NFT on the Solana Blockchain. <br/>

 ### Skills